bkauler/woofq/readme.txt

 woofQ
 -----

 woofQ is a build system for creating EasyOS.
-Also, historically, for creating Quirky Linux and "classical Puppy Linux".

 The build systems for Puppy Linux started back in the early 2000's, with the name "Puppy Unleashed", then became "Woof", then "Woof2".
 Circa 2013, Barry Kauler stepped down from leading the Puppy project and handed it over to the Puppy-community.
 Woof2 was forked to "Woof-CE", where the "CE" means "Community Edition".